 The big concern when it comes to immigration often comes down to how well you think you will adjust to a new country.
-Because Canada is such a multicultural hub, welcoming thousands of new immigrants every month, it really is one of the easiest societies to integrate to.
-Indian immigrants already have a ton of support from already established communities who are settling and making Canada their home, and are being warmly welcomed by Canadians and other immigrants alike.
+Because Canada is such a multicultural hub, welcoming thousands of new immigrants every month, it really is one of the easiest societies to integrate into.
+Indian immigrants already have a ton of support from already established communities who are settling and making Canada their home and are being warmly welcomed by Canadians and other immigrants alike.

-We touched on two of immigration programs above, but there are many more.
+We touched on two Canadian immigration programs above, but there are many more.
 The majority require a valid job offer to become a permanent resident of Canada.
 Once you have a job offer you can begin your application for permanent residence at the same time as you apply for a Temporary Work Permit: